Wednesday, October 31, 2018

 Many readers prefer short posts, so here are four twitter-length summaries:

-1. Saints creates a false narrative present; i.e., characters in the book do not have 1827-1844 ideas about the New York Cumorah that is well established in original sources.
+1. Saints creates a false narrative present; i.e., characters in the book do not have the 1827-1844 ideas about the New York Cumorah that are well established in original sources, including direct statements by Oliver Cowdery, Lucy Mack Smith, David Whitmer, and Joseph Smith.

 2. Instead, the characters in Saints know nothing about Cumorah, a reflection of the late 20th century "two Cumorahs" theory created by M2C intellectuals.